EMATIU/animal-control-department/README.md

 a.
 Create a JUnit test suite class ArithmeticTestSuite.

 b.
-Write multiple test cases for the Arithmetic class.
+Write multiple test cases for the model.Arithmetic class.

 c.
 Use annotations to set up and tear down resources before/after tests and test cases.